norkator/open-intelligence/README.md

 Front end development
 ============
-There is separate Readme for this side so see more at `./front-end/README.md`
+There is a separate readme file for this side so see more at `./front-end/README.md`
 ![link](./front-end/README.md)